nuwave/lighthouse/docs/master/the-basics/fields.md

 root types `Query` or `Mutation`, you can use either the [@field](../api-reference/directives.md#field) or [@method](../api-reference/directives.md#method) directive.

+You may also [change the default resolver](../guides/plugin-development.md#change-the-default-resolver) if you need.

 ## Query data

 Lighthouse provides many resolvers that are already built-in, so you do not have to define them yourself.